SLUGIS/osm_visualization/README.md

 `$ python make-config-n.py arg1 arg2`

 where:
-arg1: is the number of the first file that we downloaded before.
+arg1: is the number of the first file that was downloaded before.
-arg2: is the number of the last file that we downloaded before.
+arg2: is the number of the last file that was downloaded before.

 Example: